Helena-todd/Dimalis/README.md

 *Note: if you encounter issues with Docker Desktop on Windows, consider uninstalling it, restarting your computer, and re-installing Docker Desktop with admin rights, as explained on the docker forum (https://forums.docker.com/t/solved-docker-failed-to-start-docker-desktop-for-windows/106976).![image](https://user-images.githubusercontent.com/17719754/218061342-e727dca7-0ca3-4000-ab8a-615f1b2f1df7.png)*

-### Step 2: Search for the helenatodd/strack image from the Docker Desktop App
+### Step 2: Search for the helenatodd/dimalis image from the Docker Desktop App

 In the docker Desktop App, <br />
 (1) Click on the "Search" bar <br />
-(2) Type "helenatodd/strack"
+(2) Type "helenatodd/dimalis"

 <p align="center">
   <img width="1000" height="500" src="https://github.com/Helena-todd/STrack/blob/master/readme_images/search_helenatodd_strack.png">
 </p>

 (1) Then click on "Images" and <br />
-(2) select the "helenatodd/strack:v1.1" docker image by clicking on it. <br />
+(2) select the "helenatodd/dimalis:v1.1" docker image by clicking on it. <br />
-(3) Finally, click on the "Run" button to launch the interface that will allow you to launch STrack on your segmented images.
+(3) Finally, click on the "Run" button to launch the interface that will allow you to launch Dimalis on your raw images.

 <p align="center">
   <img width="1000" height="500" src="https://github.com/Helena-todd/STrack/blob/master/readme_images/image_helenatodd_strack.png">
 </p>

-### Step 3: Run STrack on your images
+### Step 3: Run Dimalis on your images

-First, click on the arrow next to "Optional settings" to access the settings of STrack (1):
+First, click on the arrow next to "Optional settings" to access the settings of Dimalis (1):

 <p align="center">
   <img width="1000" height="500" src="https://github.com/Helena-todd/STrack/blob/master/readme_images/optsettings_helenatodd_strack.png">
 </p>

-You can now define the STrack parameters: <br />
+You can now define the Dimalis parameters: <br />
 (1) The first box can stay empty, it allows you to give a name to the container that will be launched, but docker will give it a default name if you don't. <br />
-(2) By clicking on those three dots, you will be able to browse, on your computer, into the folder containing the segmented images in which you wish to track cells using STrack (or into the /test_images folder that we provided) <br />
+(2) By clicking on those three dots, you will be able to browse, on your computer, into the folder containing the raw images on which you wish to apply Dimalis (or into the /test_images folder that we provided) <br />
 (3) Type "/home/test_images/" in this box <br />
-(4) Type "MAXDIST" in this box.
-This will allow you to define the maximum distance to look for descendance in a cell's surrounding <br />
+(4) Type "DESNOISING_SD" in this box.
+This will allow you to define the standard deviation of noise that you wish to attenuate in your images using the BM3D denoising algorithm <br />
-(5) Type the maximum distance value you wish to set (as an example, we set this maximum distance to 50 pixels) <br />
+(5) Type the standart devaviation value you wish to set (typically between 0.0001 for a very light denoising effect and 0.01 to denoise highly noisy images) <br />
 (6) Click on the "+" button to enter a second parameter

 <p align="center">
   <img width="1000" height="500" src="https://github.com/Helena-todd/STrack/blob/master/readme_images/run_helenatodd_strack.png">
 </p>

-You can then provide information on the second STrack parameter: <br />
+You can then provide information on the remaining Dimalis parameters: <br />
+(1) Type "CELL_DIAM" in this box. <br />
+(2) The "CELL_DIAM" parameter allows you to estimate the rough diameter of cells in your images for optimal cell segmentation (as an example, we always set the cell diameter to 29.5 pixels) <br />
+(3) Type "MAX_DIST" in this box.
+This will allow you to define the maximum distance to look for descendance in a cell's surrounding <br />
+(4) Type the maximum distance value you wish to set (as an example, we set this maximum distance to 50 pixels) <br />
-(1) Type "MAXANGLE" in this box.
+(5) Type "MAXANGLE" in this box.
 This will allow you to define the maximum angle allowed for cell division <br />
-(2) Type the maximum angle value you wish to set (as an example, we set this maximum angle to 30°) <br />
+(6) Type the maximum angle value you wish to set (as an example, we set this maximum angle to 30°) <br />
+(7) Type "APPLY_DENOISING" in this box.
+This will allow you to skip the time-consuming denoising step if your images are of sufficient quality. <br />
+(8) Type "0" if you wish to skip denoising or "1" if you wish to apply denoising on your images. <br />
-(3) Finally, you can hit the "Run" button to launch STrack on your data <br />
+(9) Finally, you can hit the "Run" button to launch Dimalis on your data <br />

 <p align="center">
   <img width="1000" height="500" src="https://github.com/Helena-todd/STrack/blob/master/readme_images/run_helenatodd_strack2.png">
 </p>

-### STrack results
+### Dimalis results

-After running STrack on your segmented images, a new STrack subfolder will be generated in the folder where your images are located, that contains STrack's results.
-For each image - 1 (the cells in the 1st image cannot be tracked by definition), STrack returns: <br />
+After running Dimalis on your raw images, new subfolders will be generated in the folder where your images are located, that contains the cell denoising, cell segmentation, cell features and cell tracking results. <br />
+- the BM3D subfolder contains the denoised images (or, if you skipped denoising, the raw images copied from your original folder) <br />
+- the Omnipose subfolder contains the cell masks identified during the cell segmentation step, in TIF format. <br />
+- the feature_tables subfolder contains one CSV file per timepoint, in which the cells are represented in rows and their respective features (such as area in pixels, x and y coordinates, ...) are represented in columns. <br />
-- a CSV table, that contains the links from cells in the previous to cells in the current image <br />
-- a PNG image, in which these links are represented as red lines
+- the STrack subfolder contains the tracking results.
+For each image - 1 (the cells in the 1st image cannot be tracked by definition), STrack returns: 1) a CSV table, that contains the links from cells in the previous to cells in the current image.
+2) a PNG image, in which these links are represented as red lines <br />

-STrack will also return two additional excel formatted files:
+Dimalis will also return two additional excel formatted files:
-- the "complete_tracking_table" contains tracks from all timepoints combined
+- the "complete_tracking_table" (in the STrack subfolder) contains tracks from all timepoints combined
-- the "tracked_cells_table" contains information on cells from all timpoints combined
+- the "final_merged_table" contains information on cells from all timpoints combined

-These two last XLSX files can be used to import STrack's results into an open source software for visualizing and editing networks.
-We provide a tutorial on how to import STrack's results into Cytoscape, and how to visualise and/or edit the tracks, here: <a href="https://github.com/Helena-todd/STrack/blob/master/tutorial.pdf">Strack Cytoscape tutorial</a>
+These two last XLSX files can be used to import Dimalis's results into an open source software for visualizing and editing networks.
+We provide a tutorial on how to import the results of Dimalis into Cytoscape, and how to visualise and/or edit the tracks, here: <a href="https://github.com/Helena-todd/STrack/blob/master/tutorial.pdf">Cytoscape tutorial</a>